order alphanumeric values keeping numeric values in proper order

 logical

-whether to ignore uppercase and lowercase
+whether to ignore uppercase and lowercase characters when defining the sort order.- useCaseTiebreak

 logical

-indicating whether to break ties
+indicating whether to break ties whenignore.case=TRUE

-, using mixed case as a tiebreaker.
+, using mixed case as a tiebreaker.- honorFactor

 logical

-indicating whether to honor the
+indicating whether to honor the order oflevels

-if the input x
+if the inputx

 .
-The default
+The defaulthonorFactor=FALSE

-The purpose of this function is to enable alphanumeric sorting,
+is to maintain consistent legacy behavior.
+The purpose of this function is to enable alphanumeric sorting, which is not the purpose of sorting by factor levels.- returnDebug

 logical

-indicating whether to include
+indicating whether to include additional debug info as attributes.- returnType

 character

-string to define the return type:
+string to define the return type:- NAlast

 logical

-DEPRECATED in favor of na.last
+DEPRECATED in favor ofna.last

-consistency with other base R functions.
+for consistency with other base R functions.- verbose

 logical

-whether to print verbose output.
+whether to print verbose output.- debug

 logical

-indicating whether to return intermediate data
+indicating whether to return intermediate data useful only for debugging purposes.

 integer